J-W Operating Company was founded on November 10, 1960 by Thomas Jeffrey and Howard G. Westerman.

 In January 1983, J-W Operating Company formed Cohort Energy Company as its exploration and production company and began staffing a full complement of professional geologists, engineers and land men.
 After a few years, Cohort Energy Company began drilling small prospects and acquired ownership interest in the Caspiana Field.
 A field development plan was initiated which had good success.
 This action also provided valuable in-house geological and operational expertise in the Cotton Valley and Hosston plays of North Louisiana and resulted in the exploitation and development of Elm Grove field.

-Today, J-W Operating Company owns interest in hundreds of operated properties situated within the domestic United States, exploiting the Cotton Valley and Hosston Sands in East Texas and North Louisiana, Coalbed Methane and tight gas sand prospects in the Rocky Mountains, and numerous Sand plays of the Gulf Coast.
+Today, J-W Operating Company owns interest in hundreds of operated properties situated within the domestic United States, with core areas located in then Cotton Valley and Hosston Sands and Haynesville Shale in East Texas and North Louisiana and the Barnett Shale.